MATLAB is a numerical computing environment and high-level programming language that has similarities with other languages such as C and Python.

-To undertake an installation you will first need to register with MathWorks using your University of Leeds email address.
+If you are not accessing MATLAB via AppsAnywhere, to undertake an installation you will first need to register with MathWorks using your University of Leeds email address.
 If you already have a MathWorks account you will not need to re-register, just use your existing login (providing it is associated with an @leeds.ac.uk email address).

 Installers are available for Windows, Mac OS X and Linux.
 You will need Administrator rights on your computer to undertake the installation.
 System requirements for the installation can be found here: MATLAB system requirements.